dchiu88/dchiu88.github.io/_posts/2018-09-09-web_frameworks_and_sinatra.markdown

 In Sinatra, a route is constructed by pairing an HTTP method/verb, like GET or POST with a URL-matching pattern, i.e. a string that matches what users type in to their browser when they want to visit our webpage.

 Routes match the web request sent by a client to some code in our application that tells the app what data and templates to send back to the client.

+*Params*
+Params are a hash where user input is stored.